ICBI/BISR_Resource/README.md

 * Yuriy Gusev PhD, Co-Director (yg63 at georgetown dot edu)
 * Adil Alaoui MS MBA, Co-Director (alaoui at georgetown dot edu)
 * Krithika Bhuvaneshwar MS, Senior Bioinformatics Scientist

+## Tutorials available
+A folder has been created in this github repo for the following topics.
+Tutorials will be added to each
+* Microarray fene-expression
+* RNA-seq
+* Microarray microRNA and microRNA-seq
+* Single cell RNA-seq (scRNA-seq)
+* ....